k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 - Data that is as close as possible to the data consumers.
 - Always secured data.

 Fabric does all this using a patented approach for storing, syncing and securing data.
-For more information, refer to [What is Fabric](/articles/01_fabric_overview/01_what%20is%20fabric.md) and the [Logical Unit Overview](/articles/03_logical_units/01_LU_overview.md).
+For more information, refer to [What is Fabric](/articles/01_fabric_overview/01_what%20is%20fabric.md) and the [Logical Unit / Data Product Overview](/articles/03_logical_units/01_LU_overview.md).

 ## 2. Fabric Server Main Components